rurbin3/ZKit-Framework/README.md

 Rootkits, Ransomwares, keylogger, User payloads all are in `\builded\` directory

 If any issue found please open an issue to solve it

+## Disclamer

+ZKit is a framework  for helping ethical hacking education  It should not be used for any illegal or malicous purposes.
+The author (000Zer000) have no responsibility for any damages that may be caused by the payloads generated with ZKit-Framework.

 ## Contact Author